This post is a comprehensive guide on which is perhaps the right solution for you: Angular vs React vs Vue.

 As you’re working with your framework of choice, you don’t want to have to worry about a framework update coming along and messing up your code.
 Though in most cases you won’t encounter many issues from one version to another, it’s important to keep your finger on the pulse because some updates can be more significant and require tweaks to keep things compatible.

 Angular plans major updates every six months.
-There is also a period of another six months before any major APIs are deprecated, which gives you the time of two release cycles (one year) to make necessary changes if any.
+There is also a period of another six months before any major APIs are deprecated, which gives you the time of two release cycles (one year) to make necessary changes, if any.

-Facebook has stated that stability is of utmost importance to them, as huge companies like Twitter and Airbnb use React.
+When it comes to Angular vs React, Facebook has stated that stability is of utmost importance to them, as huge companies like Twitter and Airbnb use React.
 Upgrades through versions are generally the easiest in React, with scripts such as react-codemod helping you to migrate.

-Part 4: Working with the frameworks
+Part 4: Working with Vue vs Angular vs React

 There are a handful of important characteristics to look at here, chief of them being overall size and load times, the components available, and learning curve.